learn-co-curriculum/instant-datascience/README.md

     word_histogram[word]  = word_histogram[word]+ 1
 ```

 > We said it would be confusing.
-Good thing there's more lessons to explain it.
+Good thing there are more lessons to explain it.
 Let's see if it worked.

 ```python